agharsallah/zimbabwe_election_frontend/README.md

 ## Contributing

-Thanks for your interest in contributing to Zimbabwe election data ! you can start by openening an issue or send me an [email](mailto:AGharsallah@DemocracyInternational.com?subject=zimbabwe_election_data)
+Thanks for your interest in contributing to Zimbabwe election data ! you can start by openening an issue, say hi on [gitter](https://gitter.im/Election-data/Zimbabwe_election_data)  or send me an [email](mailto:AGharsallah@DemocracyInternational.com?subject=zimbabwe_election_data)

 ## Participation Guidelines